Pelangio Exploration (CVE:PX) Hits New 52-Week Low at $0.02

-Pelangio Exploration Inc. (CVE:PX – Get Free Report)’s share price reached a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 14050 shares traded.
-The stock had previously closed at C$0.03.
+Pelangio Exploration Inc. (CVE:PX – Get Free Report)’s share price hit a new 52-week low during trading on Monday .
+The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 60000 shares trading hands.
+The stock had previously closed at C$0.02.

 Pelangio Exploration Company Profile